PGY2 Ambulatory Care Pharmacy Residency

 The PGY2 Ambulatory Care Pharmacy Residency Program accepted their first resident in 2017 and received full ASHP accreditation in 2019.

-The residency program director is Catherine Hill, PharmD, BCACP, Renal Care Center Clinical Pharmacist.
-The interim residency program coordinator is Michelle Ito, PharmD, BCACP.
+The residency program director is Helen Tran, PharmD, BCACP, Diabetes Care Manager.
+The residency program coordinator is Michelle Ito, PharmD, BCACP.

 PGY2 Ambulatory Care Residency Program

 Our PGY2 Ambulatory Care Pharmacy Residency is a one-year postgraduate specialty training program that offers residents an immersive experience in all aspects related to ambulatory care pharmacy after they have completed a PGY1 residency.

 The goals of the program are to help the resident specialize in patient care related to ambulatory patients, and to gain experience in collaborative interdisciplinary ambulatory practice.
 By the end of the program, the resident will be able to manage medication therapy for complex patients with multiple disease states.
 Additionally, the resident will gain experience in ambulatory pharmacy leadership, including management and precepting activities.

 As a pharmacy department that offers comprehensive health services for the community, our program offers ambulatory care experiences in a number of diverse settings – see below for learning experiences offered.
 During the 12-month program, the PGY2 ambulatory care pharmacy resident will complete training in pharmacy operations and rotate through learning experiences that will expose them to a variety of disease states.
 The resident will also complete a year-long residency project to be presented at a conference.

 At the completion of the PGY2 Ambulatory Care Pharmacy Residency, the resident will be fully prepared to serve as an ambulatory care pharmacist, with the potential to become a supervisor or manager.